oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * satisfies the "CSAF extended validator" conformance profile.
 * additionally performs all informative tests as given in section 6.3.

-A CSAF full validator may provide an additional function to only run one or more selected informative tests.
+A CSAF full validator MAY provide an additional function to only run one or more selected informative tests.

 -------